 This position plays a significant leadership role in ensuring the organization achieves its mission and maximizes our impact.
 We are seeking a leader who utilizes their skills and experiences in development and communications to advance positive social change in a strong and well-established organization rooted in community.
-The Deputy Director of Development works with staff leadership, board members, and community members to coordinate the strategic cultivation, solicitation, and stewardship of CAA supporters, especially major donors.
+The Managing Director of Development works with staff leadership, board members, and community members to coordinate the strategic cultivation, solicitation, and stewardship of CAA supporters, especially major donors.

-An exempt position, the Deputy Director of Development can work at CAA’s San Francisco office, remotely, or a combination of the two, and is expected to participate in periodic staff convenings in the San Francisco Bay Area.
+An exempt position, the Managing Director of Development can work at CAA’s San Francisco office, remotely, or a combination of the two, and is expected to participate in periodic staff convenings in the San Francisco Bay Area.

 Strategy & Leadership

 - Lead the execution of a comprehensive development strategy

 - Amplify, strengthen, and identify new ways to enhance CAA’s voice and brand across donors

 - Develop and implement meaningful year-around donor engagement